Currywurst: In popular culture

 Former Chancellor Gerhard Schröder is a noted fan of currywurst.
+In a 2021 controversy over Volkswagen's plans to take the dish off its canteens menus, he called it "power bar of the skilled factory worker".
 By tradition, every candidate for the mayor of Berlin is photographed at a currywurst stand.

 The song "Currywurst" on Herbert Grönemeyer's 1982 album Total Egal is a tribute to the snack.

 The 1993 novel Die Entdeckung der Currywurst (English title: "The Invention of Curried Sausage", ISBN 978-0811212977) by Uwe Timm was made into a 1998 play and a 2008 film both of the same name.
 The plot is based on an alternative but unproven theory that currywurst was invented in Hamburg.

-The Deutsches Currywurst Museum opened in Berlin on 15 August 2009, commemorating the 60th anniversary of its creation.
+The Deutsches Currywurst Museum opened in Berlin in August 2009, commemorating the 60th anniversary of its creation.
 Curator Martin Loewer said "No other national German dish inspires so much history and has so many well-known fans".
 The museum received approximately 350,000 visitors annually.
-It permanently closed on 21 December 2018.
+It permanently closed in December 2018.

 In 2019 Berlin State Mint issued a commemorative currywurst coin celebrating the 70 years since the savoury snack was first sold in Berlin by Herta Heuwer.
 The silver alloy coin features two currywursts pierced with a wooden chip fork and poured with the sauce (coloured by print), and Herta Heuwer in the background (caption: 70 Jahre Currywurst).
 The other side of the coin shows the Brandenburg Gate (caption: Münze Berlin, 2019).